Los Angeles Employment Lawyer for Wronged Employees in the Workplace

 • Filing Claims with State or Federal Agencies

 Before you can sue your employer, certain claims must be processed through a government agency first.
-For claims of discrimination, retaliation, or harassment, we file with the California Civil Rights Department (CRD) or the Equal Employment Opportunity Commission (EEOC) to obtain a Right-to-Sue letter.
+For claims of discrimination, retaliation, or harassment, claims are filed with the California Civil Rights Department (CRD) or the Equal Employment Opportunity Commission (EEOC) to obtain a Right-to-Sue letter.
 These claims must typically be filed within 3 years of the incident in California.
-For wage violations, such as unpaid overtime or missed breaks, we may file with the Division of Labor Standards Enforcement (DLSE).
-Each agency has strict deadlines and steps to follow.
-We handle the paperwork, track the timelines, and make sure your claim meets all legal requirements.

 • Negotiating Settlements or Litigating in Court